RedHat-UX/red-hat-design-system/docs/accessibility/content.md

 Because people and assistive technologies read linearly, your content must also be written with a clear logical order that follows the same linear flow of HTML code.
 That’s not to say people can’t and won’t jump around.
 But each section should have a logical start and end, and the logical ordering of these sections themselves should be considered.

 Your content order can impact not only how a page is read, but also how it’s operated.
-Users navigating via keyboard move sequentially (both forward and backward) among interactive elements on a page via the tab and arrow keys.
+Users navigating via keyboard move sequentially (both forward and backward) among interactive elements on a page via the <kbd>tab</kbd> and arrow keys.
 Consider how the order in which you arrange your content could make such navigation easier or more difficult for both visual and non-visual keyboard users.

 ## Internationalization